brianglass/anastasis/files/5_august.md

 color:red">Verses.</span>

-If backwards, Soleb, you should spell your name, Â‘BelosÂ’ youÂ’ll get, instrument of your end.
+If backwards, Soleb, you should spell your name, ‘Belos’ you’ll get, instrument of your end.

 <span style="font-size:14.0pt;mso-bidi-font-size:10.0pt;
 font-family:&quot;Book Antiqua&quot;">On the same day the holy Bishop and Martyr Fabius (or Fabian), Bishop of Rome, died by the sword.</span>